People always focus on New Year’s resolutions at the end of December, but I have a better way of ringing in the new year.

-I love to learn new ideas and new skills.
+I love to learn fresh ideas and new skills.
 The phrase Lifelong Learning truly defines the way I live my life.

-Here’s how you can figure out what to focus on for your learning plan:
+Here’s how to create a focus for your learning plan:

-- Ask the question: What are my big goals for the next 12 months for my business?
-(My answer: fine-tune my information product marketing system for my business.)
+- What are my big goals for the next 12 months for my business?

-- Ask the question: What topics do I need to study to attain the goal in Step 1?
+- What topics do I need to study to attain those goals?

 - Of all the thing I can study, which ONE THING is the most important to start with?